PedroMVillar/LaTeX-academic-template/README.md

 1. Clone or download the repository.
 2. Navigate to the `src` folder to find the LaTeX source code.
-3. Customize the document by modifying the relevant sections in the main LaTeX file (`main.tex`).
+3. Customize the document by modifying the relevant sections in the main LaTeX file (`academic-document.tex`).

 Feel free to adjust the template according to your specific requirements and preferences.